houshuang/blog/content/posts/2010-10-29-effects-of-the-top-level-courses-project-for-institutions.md

 title: Effects of the Top Level Courses Project for institutions
 created_at: Fri, 29 Oct 2010 15:23:34 +0000
 kind: article
+tags:
+  - academia/research
+  - china
+  - Education
+  - MA thesis
-tags: academia/research, china, Education, MA thesis, The Top Level Courses Project
+  - The Top Level Courses Project
 ---

 When discussing the effects of the Top Level Courses Project with